vvrein/wgnames/README.md

 ![without_description](assets/without_description.png)

 ### Description
 A little awk wrapper for adding description to wg peer list
+For now, it reads comfiguration file from `/etc/wireguard/wg0server.conf`
+and should be invoked like `wg | ./wgnames.awk`

 ### Configuration
 My peer list looks like this